This is a distilled summary of the core guides I’ve made on AdequateLife.

 Watch out for warning signs of toxic friendships.

-Dysfunctional friendships will destroy your chance at making other friends from the company you keep.
+Having dysfunctional friendships will destroy your chances of making other friends elsewhere.

 Learn to cut off friendships easily.